Skip navigation

 Description

-Signs and symptoms of AADC deficiency generally appear in the first year of life.
-Affected infants may have severe developmental delay, weak muscle tone (hypotonia), muscle stiffness, difficulty moving, and involuntary writhing movements of the limbs (athetosis).
-They may be lacking in energy (lethargic), feed poorly, startle easily, and have sleep disturbances.
-People with AADC deficiency may also experience episodes called oculogyric crises that involve abnormal rotation of the eyeballs; extreme irritability and agitation; and pain, muscle spasms, and uncontrolled movements, especially of the head and neck.
+Signs and symptoms of AADC deficiency typically appear in the first six months of life.
+Affected infants may have feeding problems, weak muscle tone (hypotonia), and sleep disturbances.
+Most children with AADC deficiency experience episodes called oculogyric crises that involve involuntary upward-rolling movements of the eyes.
+Additional signs and symptoms typically include developmental delays and intellectual disabilities.

-AADC deficiency may affect the autonomic nervous system, which controls involuntary body processes such as the regulation of blood pressure and body temperature.
-Resulting signs and symptoms can include droopy eyelids (ptosis), constriction of the pupils of the eyes (miosis), inappropriate or impaired sweating, nasal congestion, drooling, reduced ability to control body temperature, low blood pressure (hypotension), backflow of acidic stomach contents into the esophagus (gastroesophageal reflux), low blood glucose (hypoglycemia), fainting (syncope), and cardiac arrest.
+AADC deficiency may also affect the autonomic nervous system, which controls involuntary body processes such as the regulation of blood pressure and body temperature.
+This can lead to signs and symptoms such as droopy eyelids (ptosis), constriction of the pupils of the eyes (miosis), inappropriate or impaired sweating, nasal congestion, drooling, poor control of body temperature, low blood pressure (hypotension), low blood glucose (hypoglycemia), and abnormal heart rhythms.

 Frequency